 - The vehicle is primarily used by employees

 You cannot use the cents-per-mile rule for a vehicle if its value on the first day of use exceeds an amount set by the IRS.
-For 2017, a vehicle cannot exceed $15,900 for passenger automobiles and $17,800 for vans and trucks.
 These values change every year.

 If you use the cents-per-mile rule for a vehicle, you must use the rule for all following years.
 However, if the vehicle qualifies for the commuting rule, you can use that rule.
 And, if the vehicle no longer qualifies for the cents-per-mile rule, you can use another rule.